Valery2120/space-missions-analysis/README.md

 ## 📂 Repository Structure
 - `data/`: Raw dataset used for the analysis.
-- `dashboard/`: The source file (.pbix/.twbx) containing the data model and visualizations.
+- `dashboard/`: The source file (.pbix) containing the data model and visualizations.
 - `assets/`: Images and resources used in this README.

 ---